 - 2.1 The approach has broadly followed the stages and methods set out in "Guidance for HRA of plans published by SNH" (2015).
 The reporting matrices included in Appendix C of that Guidance have been referred to and adapted to meet the presentational needs of this document. - 2.2 East Lothian Council commenced discussions with SNH during preparation of the Main Issues Report.
 At that time the need for Habitats Regulation Appraisal was confirmed (Stage 1 see Figure 1.1), there was discussion about the list of European sites that should be considered in the appraisal (Stage 2 see Figure 1.1), and some preliminary gathering of information about these sites (Stage 3 see Figure 1.1). - 2.3 Following publication of a consultation draft of the local development plan, further work on screening these sites against the policies and proposals in the plan was completed (Stages 3 5 see Figure 1.1).
-This identified some proposals as having likely significant effects, and other proposals for which there was some ambiguity about effects.
-Mitigation measures for some of these proposals was added (Stage 6) and the plan was re-screened (Stage 7).
 A progress report, which summarised the results of the screening, was produced and issued to SNH for comment (May 2016).
 A meeting was held with SNH in July 2016 to discuss the progress report.
-There was broad agreement with the approach that was being taken, including the European sites that had been screened into the process. - 2.4 Following production of the progress report, the local development plan was further amended, in the light of technical work relating to infrastructure and transport.
-Changes to policies and proposals were screened as part of the Habitats Regulation Appraisal (Stages 5 7 see Figure 1.1) and those proposals identified as having likely significant effects, either alone or in combination with other policies and plans, were subjected to an appropriate assessment of their implications for European sites (Stage 8), which included the application of mitigation measures (Stage 9). - 2.5 East Lothian Council approved the proposed Local Development Plan on 6th September 2016.
-This was accompanied by a draft Habitats Regulation Appraisal record, which incorporated the findings of the appropriate assessment and was used in consultations with SNH (stages 10 & 11, see Figure 1.1).
-The document was also made available to the public. - 2.6 Following receipt of representations from the public and statutory agencies, the proposed Local Development Plan was subject to examination by Scottish Ministers, who identified a number of modifications to the proposed plan.
-This iteration of the record of the Habitats Regulations takes account of those modifications (see paragraphs 2.52 2.62 for further details). - 2.7 This document represents stage 12 of Figure 1.1.
-Prior to adoption of the local development plan, Scottish Natural Heritage will be consulted on this updated and amended Habitats Regulations Appraisal and Appropriate Assessment record.
+There was broad agreement with the approach that was being taken, including the European sites and proposals that had been screened into the process. - 2.4 The local development plan was further amended, in the light of technical work relating to infrastructure and transport.
+Changes to policies and proposals were screened as part of the Habitats Regulation Appraisal (Stages 5 7 see Figure 1.1) and those proposals identified as having likely significant effects, either alone or in combination with other policies and plans, were subjected to an Appropriate Assessment of their implications for European sites (Stage 8), which included the application of mitigation measures (Stage 9). - 2.5 East Lothian Council approved the proposed Local Development Plan on 6th September 2016.
+This was accompanied by a draft Habitats Regulation Appraisal record, which incorporated the findings of the Appropriate Assessment and was used in consultations with SNH (stages 10 & 11, see Figure 1.1).
+The document was also made available to the public. - 2.6 Following receipt of representations from the public and statutory agencies, on the proposed local development plan, it was subject to examination by Scottish Ministers, who identified a number of modifications to the proposed plan.
+These modifications were re-screened and the record of the Habitats Regulations Appraisal amended to take account of any changes required to the Appropriate Assessment as a result of those modifications (see paragraphs 2.58 2.67 for further details). - 2.7 In line with stage 12 of Figure 1.1, prior to the plan being presented to East Lothian Council for adoption, SNH was consulted on the revised record of the Habitats Regulations Appraisal.
+In its response (letter dated 4th May 2018), SNH indicated that it agreed "with the Council's conclusion that the various elements of the plan will either have no likely significant effects on European sites, or will not adversely affect the integrity of European sites, either alone or in combination with other plans or projects."